Love After 50: Can Rejection Be a Blessing in Disguise?

 “What could I have done differently?”

-It breaks my heart when so many strong, beautiful, amazing readers over the age of 50 struggle with overcoming rejection.
+It breaks my heart when so many strong, beautiful, amazing women over the age of 50 struggle with overcoming rejection.

 These thoughts – the “shoulda coulda woulda” thoughts that hijack our brains and healing – have a nasty way of creeping up on us as we try to regain our confidence and self-esteem.